stallev/langs/texts/eng/b1b2/lessons_list/27-descriptions-comparisons.md

 ## Основной текст / Main Text

-Sarah is an artist who loves to describe the world around her through colors and comparisons.
-She believes that the best way to understand something is to compare it to other things and describe it carefully.
-When she's painting, she always thinks about whether the colors are too bright or too dark, and whether the shapes are big enough or too small for her composition.
+Sarah is an artist who loves to describe the world around her through *color*s and comparisons.
+She believes that the *best* way to understand something is to compare it to other things and describe it *carefully*.
+When she's painting, she always thinks about whether the *color*s are too bright or too dark, and whether the shapes are *big* enough or too *small* for her composition.

-Last week, Sarah was working on a painting of a sunset, and she was trying to capture the way the sky changes from blue to orange to red as the sun goes down.
-She painted the sky with thick, bold strokes, but the mountains in the distance were painted with thin, delicate lines.
-The contrast between the high mountains and the low valley below made the painting more interesting and dynamic.
+Last week, Sarah was working on a painting of a sunset, and she was trying to capture the way the sky changes from *blue* to *orange* to *red* as the sun goes down.
+She painted the sky with *thick*, bold strokes, but the mountains in the distance were painted with *thin*, delicate lines.
+The contrast between the *high* mountains and the *low* valley *below* made the painting *more* interesting and dynamic.

-Sarah has learned that some colors work better together than others.
-She discovered that red and green look good when they're used carefully, but they can look bad if they're too bright or used carelessly.
-She prefers to work slowly and carefully rather than quickly and carelessly, because she wants her paintings to be the best they can be.
+Sarah has learned that some *color*s work *better* together than others.
+She discovered that *red* and *green* look *good* when they're used *carefully*, but they can look *bad* if they're too bright or used *carelessly*.
+She prefers to work *slowly* and *carefully* rather than *quickly* and *carelessly*, because she wants her paintings to be the *best* they can be.

-When Sarah compares her new paintings to her older ones, she can see how much better she's become at mixing colors and creating depth.
-Her latest work is much more sophisticated than her early attempts, and she's proud of the progress she's made.
-She believes that with practice, anyone can learn to see the world more clearly and describe it more accurately through art.
+When Sarah compares her new paintings to her older ones, she can see how much *better* she's become at mixing *color*s and creating depth.
+Her latest work is much *more* sophisticated than her early attempts, and she's proud of the progress she's made.
+She believes that with practice, anyone can learn to see the world *more* clearly and describe it *more* accurately through art.
+She also enjoys working with *yellow*, *purple*, and *pink* *color*s to create *large* and *wide* compositions.

 ## Дополнительные примеры / Additional Examples